-Lets start with noise.
-There’s nothing worse than a rowing machine that sounds like you’re on an air field.
-Happily the R200 machine keeps things quiet, and is one of the better budget rowers we’ve seen for this.
+Let’s start with the noise.
+There’s nothing worse than a rowing machine that sounds like you’re on an airfield.
+Happily, the R200 machine keeps things quiet and is one of the better budget rowers we’ve seen for this.
 Listen to your music or podcasts without background noise.

 The display is LCD, takes 2 x AA batteries (included) and gives you time rowing, calories, number of strokes and your distance in km.

 Setting the R200 rower up is not too difficult and should take around 30 – 40 minutes from opening the box.
 And the set contains the tools you’ll need to get it assembled.
 Nice!